Pre-ejaculate

-Pre-ejaculate (also known as pre-ejaculatory fluid, pre-seminal fluid or Cowper's fluid, and colloquially as pre-cum) is a clear, colorless, viscous fluid that is emitted from the urethra of the penis during sexual arousal and in general during sexual activity.
+Pre-ejaculate (also known as pre-ejaculatory fluid, pre-seminal fluid or Cowper's fluid, and colloquially as pre-cum) is a clear, colorless, odorless, viscous, sticky fluid that is emitted from the urethra of the penis during sexual arousal and in general during sexual activity.
 It is similar in composition to semen but has distinct chemical differences.
 The presence of sperm in the fluid varies from low to absent.
 Pre-ejaculate functions as a natural lubricant and an acid neutralizer.

 Origin and composition

 The fluid is discharged from the urethra of the penis during arousal, masturbation, foreplay or at an early stage during sexual intercourse, some time before the individual fully reaches orgasm and semen is ejaculated.
 It is primarily produced by the bulbourethral glands (Cowper's glands), with the glands of Littré (the mucus-secreting urethral glands) also contributing.
 The amount of fluid that is issued varies widely among individuals.
-Some individuals do not produce any pre-ejaculate fluid, while others emit as much as 5 ml.
+Some individuals do not produce any pre-ejaculate fluid, while others emit more than 5 ml.

 Pre-ejaculate fluid contains chemicals associated with semen, such as acid phosphatase, but other semen markers, such as gamma-glutamyltransferase, are absent.